 When writing a user story, be sure to:

-Focus on what your product does for users and not how it accomplishes this.
+• Focus on what your product does for users rather than how it accomplishes this.
 Focusing less on how it works will give your developers free rein to find the best solution.

 4. Include acceptance criteria

-Acceptance criteria is usually written in this format:
+Acceptance criteria are usually written in this format:

 Make sure your acceptance criteria: